CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab12-Gettingstarted.md

 ## Overview

-Here’s a concise overview for Lab 12 in the style of your previous lab summaries:

----

-## Overview

 In this lab, you developed a multi-agent solution using the **Semantic Kernel SDK** in Azure AI Foundry.
 You created two AI agents: the *Incident Manager*, which analyzes service log files to detect potential issues and recommend resolutions, and the *DevOps Assistant*, which executes corrective actions and updates the logs.
 You configured the agents, defined turn-taking and termination strategies for their group chat, and tested their collaboration using sample log files.
 Finally, you verified that the log files were updated correctly and that the agents’ interactions achieved the intended results.

 ## Objectives